Stocks Going Crazy Is Nothing New

 “It’s an inevitable procedure,” Marshall Front, founder of Front Barnett Advisers, commenced on Wall Street in 1963.
 “It is going on over and over again.”

 “This may be very regular.
 It unnerves humans because we all speak me approximately it all the time,” said Nancy Tengler, leader funding strategist at Tengler Wealth Management.
 “It’s in our face more.
 We have excessive awareness on every day or minute with the aid of-minute or 2d-by using-2d actions.
-Historically, is that this ordinary?
+Historically, is this ordinary?
 Yes.”

-The biggest percentage modifications, besides for 1987, have been within the ’20s and ’30s,” stated Donald Selkin, leader market strategist at Newbridge Securities Corp.
+The biggest percentage modifications, besides 1987, have been within the ’20s and ’30s,” stated Donald Selkin, leader market strategist at Newbridge Securities Corp.
 “You had dramatic moves then, and you didn’t have electronic trading then.”

 Dot-com Bust